 USD LIBOR class and individual actions in the US: In 2013 and 2015, the district court in the USD LIBOR actions dismissed, in whole or in part, certain plaintiffs' antitrust claims, federal racketeering claims, CEA claims, and state common law claims.
 Although the Second Circuit vacated the district court's judgment dismissing antitrust claims, the district court again dismissed antitrust claims against UBS in 2016.
 Certain plaintiffs have appealed that decision to the Second Circuit.
 Separately, in 2018, the Second Circuit reversed in part the district court's 2015 decision dismissing certain individual plaintiffs' claims and certain of these actions are now proceeding.
 UBS entered into an agreement in 2016 with representatives of a class of bondholders to settle their USD LIBOR class action.
 The agreement has received preliminary court approval and remains subject to final approval.
 In 2018, the district court denied plaintiffs' motions for class certification in the USD class actions for claims pending against UBS, and plaintiffs sought permission to appeal that ruling to the Second Circuit.
 In July 2018, the Second Circuit denied the petition to appeal of the class of USD lenders and in November 2018 denied the petition of the USD exchange class.
+In December 2019, UBS entered into an agreement with representatives of the class of USD lenders to settle their USD LIBOR class action.
+The agreement is subject to approval by the court.
 In January 2019, a putative class action was filed in the District Court for the Southern District of New York against UBS and numerous other banks on behalf of US residents who, since 1 February 2014, directly transacted with a defendant bank in USD LIBOR instruments.
 The complaint asserts antitrust claims.
 The defendants moved to dismiss the complaint on 30 August 2019.